ekatef/ekatef.github.io/_posts/2021-12-31-minimalistic-approach-to-packages-development-in-r.markdown

 >    p_barometric
 ```

 That means a conflict due two functions with the same name `p_barometric`.
-It can happen easiliy if the `p_barometric` was defined in the R session to be imported with a `package.skeleton()` call.
+It can happen easily if the `p_barometric` was defined in the R session to be imported with a `package.skeleton()` call.
 The solution is simple
 `rm(p_barometric)` or `rm(list = "p_barometric")`.
 The conflict can also happen if functions with the same name are defined by different loaded packages.
 There is a great [wiki-post](https://stackoverflow.com/a/39137111/8465924) of the StackOverflow on that issue.